electricimp/FactoryTools/README.md

 }
 ```

-#### getFactoryFixtureURL()
+### getFactoryFixtureURL()

 Supported on the Agent *only*.
 If called on the Device this method will return `null`.

-On the **Agent of the Device Under Test** this method returns the Factory Fixture's agent URL.
-Returns `null` otherwise.
-You can use the Factory Fixture's agent URL to send information about the Device Under Test to the Factory Fixture using an HTTP request.
+On the **Agent of the Device Under Test** this method returns the Factory BlinkUp Fixture’s agent URL.
+It returns `null` otherwise.
+You can use the Factory Fixture’s agent URL to send information about the Device Under Test to the Factory Fixture using an HTTP request.

 ```Squirrel
 device.on("testresult", function(result) {